mediaforensics/medifor-helm-chart/README.md

 If running your cluster on microK8s you may need to **[enable the default storage class](https://igy.cx/posts/setup-microk8s-rbac-storage/).** <br/>

-If you are running in minikube then your data will be hosted in `/tmp` and it is recommended that you mount a directory from your host machine into the minikube instance\*
+If you are running in minikube then your data will be hosted in `/tmp` and it is recommended that you mount a directory from your host machine into the minikube instance.

 ## Troubleshooting